-Foam cakes and sponge cakes are delicate cakes made with little or no fat, such as butter, oil, or shortening, making them lighter and airier than butter cakes.
+Foam cakes are delicate cakes made with little or no fat, such as butter, oil, or shortening, making them lighter and airier than butter cakes.

-Most foam cake recipes have no little or no chemical leaveners such as baking powder or baking soda; instead, they depend on a large amount of either whole or separated eggs that are whipped and filled with air bubbles to provide the leavening ingredient to make the cake rise during baking.
+Most foam cake recipes do not use chemical leaveners such as baking powder or baking soda; instead, they depend on a large amount of whole or separated eggs that are whipped and filled with air bubbles to provide the leavening ingredient that makes the cake rise during baking.

 Because foam cakes have a high proportion of eggs to flour, they have a light and spongy texture not found in butter cakes.

-The basic types of foam cakes are Angel food, chiffon, Genoise, and sponge cakes with separated eggs.
+The basic foam cakes are Angel food, chiffon, Genoise, and sponge cakes with separated eggs.

-Angel food cake contains no fat and is made with only egg whites and plenty of sugar to provide a moist and tender extra sweet cake.
+- Angel food cake contains no fat and is made with only egg whites and plenty of sugar, providing a moist, tender, extra-sweet cake.

-Separated egg cakes are the typical sponge; the egg yolks and egg whites are beaten separately, then gently combined and folded with the flour.
-Genoise and separated egg cakes may contain butter to provide a moister and more flavorful crumb.
+- Separated egg cakes are the typical sponge; the egg yolks and egg whites are beaten separately, then gently combined and folded with the flour.
+Separated egg and genoise cakes may contain butter to provide a moister and more flavorful crumb.

 Foam cakes such as Angel Food and Chiffon are moist enough to be served without soaking syrup added.

-Classic Genoise and Biscuit Sponge cakes start off drier but with a sturdy structure, making them able to drink and hold lots of moisture.
+Classic Genoise and Biscuit Sponge cakes start drier but have a sturdy structure, allowing them to drink and hold lots of moisture.
 After cooling, the extra moisture is added by sprinkling a soaking syrup onto each layer.

-The creaming step to produce air bubbles is eliminated in preparing the batter for foam cakes.
+Preparing the batter for foam cakes eliminates the creaming step to produce air bubbles.
 Instead, various techniques are used to incorporate air into the eggs.

 The recipe may use whole eggs in Genoise cakes, separated eggs in a classic Sponge cake, or egg whites only, such as in an Angel Food cake.